 - Water service line installation, replacement and repairs

 - Customer service calls (such as water quality and quantity, water pressure testing, turn water off or on)

 The following content provides step-by-step instructions for connecting a property to the Peel Region drinking water system.

 Step 1: Email the Peel Region Records Department or call 905-791-7800, extension 7882.

 The Records Department will check if a municipal drinking water system already exists near your property that your property can be connected to.

 If an existing system is available, the Records Department will give you drawings showing the details, and you can proceed to Step 2.

-If you qualify for local improvement, Program Planning will outline the cost and process.
+If an existing water system isn’t available, see if you quality for local improvement.
+Program Planning will outline the cost and process.

 Step 2: Email the Peel Region Servicing Connections Department or call 905-791-7800, extension 7973.

 Submit the drawings provided by the Records Department to the Servicing Connections Department for review and approval.